AryxK6/aryxguide/_posts/2026-04-23-how-to-set-freelance-rate-no-experience.md

 <h3>Research the Market Rate for Your Skill</h3>

 <p>Search Upwork, Fiverr, and LinkedIn for people offering your specific service.
 Look at mid-range providers, not the cheapest and not the most expensive.
 Reddit communities for your field, like r/freelance or r/forhire, often have rate discussions that are more honest than official platforms.
-What are real people with a year or two of experience charging for the same type of work?</p>
+What are real people with a year or two of experience charging for the same type of work?
+Once you have your rate set, the next challenge is actually getting clients to pay it. <a href="https://www.aryxguide.site/how-to-find-high-paying-freelance-clients-no-portfolio">Finding high-paying freelance clients without a portfolio</a> covers exactly how to do that without needing years of history.</p>

 <p>Take your calculated floor and the market mid-range.
 Use whichever is higher.
 If your floor is $55 and the market mid-range is $45, charge $55 and explain your value.
 If the market mid-range is $75 and your floor was $55, charge $75.
 Never price below market just because you are new.</p>